Menu

 The TGA looks at evidence of safety and effectiveness for a range of different ages, health conditions and lifestyle factors before approving vaccines for use.
 This includes survivors of stroke and older people.
 You can read more about the TGA's decision.

-In fact, older people and people with an underlying medical condition or disability, including stroke, are among those who will receive the vaccine first because of the risk of death following COVID-19 infection.
+In fact, older people and people with an underlying medical condition or disability, including stroke, are among those who receive the vaccine first because of the risk of death following COVID-19 infection.

 Where can I get the vaccine?